 For the past twenty years, I have worked as a Toronto based freelance set & costume designer for theatre and opera.
 Most of my early work involves collaborations with independent theatre and mid-sized theatre companies such as fu-GEN Asian Canadian Theatre Company, Cahoots Theatre Projects, Modern Times Theatre, Native Earth Performing Arts, and Factory Theatre to name a few.
-More recently, I have been given the opportunity to work with larger regional companies such as The Shaw Festival, Soulpepper Theatre Company and The Stratford Festival.
-My current career aspirations have become very focused in the past five years; while not abandoning designing for theatre and performance here in Toronto, I have been successfully building up the foundations needed to create a career that includes designing for opera across Canada and and the United States and hopefully eventually abroad.
+More recently, I have been given the opportunity to work with larger regional companies across Canada, such as The Shaw Festival, Soulpepper Theatre Company, The Stratford Festival, Edmonton Opera, and Pacific Opera Victoria.
+Further afield, collaborations include American Ballet Theatre, Boston Lyric Opera, Helikon Opera (Moscow, Russia), Minnesota Opera, and Santa Fe Opera.

-I am very grateful for the many opportunities I have been given in my career to date, and I feel confident that my particular work ethic and rigour for a narrative and dramaturgical approach to design can eventually, through continued practice, hold its own on an international level.
+I am very grateful for the many opportunities I have been given in my career to date, and I am confident in my particular work ethic and rigour for a narrative and dramaturgical, as well as collaborative approach to scenography.

 Thank you very much for your interest in my work.